 In your quest in how to find the right freelance copywriter, it’s not just their work that counts but their professional attitude too.
 You should expect a reply within 24 hours (weekends don’t count – it’s simply not fair to make a business enquiry out of office hours) or at least an email to say ‘Just at a meeting but will get back to you by x’.
 It’s common courtesy.
 It hopefully also indicates that the copywriter is reliable and efficient.

 It depends on your preferences.
-A meeting is just brilliant for discussions in detail – but thank goodness for Skype.
-I wrote a number of articles over six months for Career.com in Chicago and never, ever once spoke to my client!
+A meeting is just brilliant for discussions in detail, so if you’re in London then using a London copywriter like me is a no-brainer.
+But thank goodness for Skype/Zoom/Teams.
+In any case, I wrote a number of articles over six months for Career.com in Chicago and never, ever once spoke to my client!
 She was happy to do everything by email.